Brett Halliday

 Brett Halliday (July 31, 1904 – February 4, 1977) is the primary pen name of Davis Dresser, an American mystery and western writer.
-Halliday is best known for the long-lived series of Michael Shayne mysteries he wrote, and later commissioned others to continue.
+Halliday is best known for the long-lived series of Michael Shayne mysteries he wrote (starting with Dividend on Death in 1939), and later commissioned others to continue.
 Dresser also wrote westerns, non-series mysteries, and romances under the names Asa Baker, Matthew Blood, Kathryn Culver, Don Davis, Hal Debrett, Anthony Scott, Peter Field, and Anderson Wayne.

 Biography

 Dresser was born in Chicago, Illinois, but mostly grew up in West Texas.
-Here he lost an eye to barbed wire as a boy, and thus had to wear an eye patch for the rest of his life.
+When he was 13 years old a horse threw him into a barbed-wire fence causing the loss of most of the vision in his left eye.
+Thus, he had to wear an eye patch for the rest of his life.

 At the age of 14, he ran away from home and enlisted in the U.S. 5th Cavalry Regiment at Fort Bliss, Texas, followed by a year of Border Patrol duty on the Rio Grande.
 After his service, he returned to Texas to finish high school.
 In search of adventure, Dresser traveled throughout the Southwest working at various odd jobs, including that of muleskinner, farm hand, deckhand on a freighter in the Gulf of Mexico, laborer in the California oilfields, etc. Eventually, he went to Tri-State College of Engineering, where he received a certificate in civil engineering.
 Back in Texas, he worked as an engineer and surveyor for several years before turning to writing in 1927.
+He wrote his first mystery story that year while he was an engineer with the Los Angeles County Highway Department.

 After his first marriage (to Kathleen Rollins, who had two daughters from a previous marriage), Dresser was married to mystery writer Helen McCloy from 1946 to 1961; they had a daughter named Chloe.
 As partners, they formed a literary agency called Halliday and McCloy.
 Dresser also established Torquil Publishing Company, which published his books as well as those of other authors, from 1953 to 1965.
 In 1961, he married Mary Savage, also a writer; their son, Halliday, was born in 1965.